defold/doc/docs/en/faq/faq.md

 : You don't have to.
 Starting with Defold editor 2 you can store your games wherever you want.
 Defold was originally designed to be a complete turnkey service, including collaboration tools and storage.
 There are benefits to using our servers and we will continue to supply value to those who do use it through the dashboard.
 However, we realize that some users prefer other storage providers and we are working on supporting that.

   If you are tech-savvy, there is a workaround available.
-See https://forum.defold.com/t/howto-alternative-project-hosting/1309 [this HOWTO on our forum].
+See [this HOWTO on our forum](//forum.defold.com/t/howto-alternative-project-hosting/1309).

 What kind of user tracking are you doing?